sefinek24/moecounter.js/README.md

 > If you want to see a sample counter in action, visit this page: https://sefinek.net/genshin-impact-reshade

+## 🍴 Fork
+This project is an enhanced fork of [journey-ad/Moe-Counter](https://github.com/journey-ad/Moe-Counter).
+It features improved rate limit handling and enhanced server-side code quality.

 ## 💙 Thank you
 If you like this module, please **star** ⭐ the [repository](https://github.com/sefinek24/moecounter.js).

 If you have any questions or need help, feel free to reach out to me via [email](https://sefinek.net) or open a new [Issue](https://github.com/sefinek24/moecounter.js/issues).

 ## 🔑 License
 This module is provided under the `MIT License`.
 See the [LICENSE](LICENSE) file for more details.